tonyong18/hello-world2/README.md

 /**
-* Author: Tony and Justin
+* Author: Tony and Anthony
 * Date: 2018/08/28
 *
 * A simple hello world program in C for Hack 1 assignment